awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

 +  Configure the appropriate IAM roles for accessing external services such as Amazon SageMaker, Amazon Comprehend, or Lambda for the global database cluster in each AWS Region\.
 +  Ensure that all AWS Regions have the same trained Amazon SageMaker models deployed with the same endpoint names\.
 Do so before running the `CREATE FUNCTION` statement for your Aurora Machine Learning function in the primary AWS Region\.
 In a global database, all `CREATE FUNCTION` statements you run in the primary AWS Region are immediately run in all the secondary regions also\.

  To use models deployed in Amazon SageMaker for inference, you create user\-defined functions using the familiar MySQL data definition language \(DDL\) statements for stored functions\.
 Each stored function represents the Amazon SageMaker endpoint hosting the model\.
 When you define such a function, you specify the input parameters to the model, the specific Amazon SageMaker endpoint to invoke, and the return type\.
-The function returns the inference computed by the Amazon SageMaker endpoint after executing the model on the input parameters\.
+The function returns the inference computed by the Amazon SageMaker endpoint after applying the model to the input parameters\.
 All Aurora Machine Learning stored functions return numeric types or `VARCHAR`\.
 You can use any numeric type except `BIT`\.
 Other types, such as `JSON`, `BLOB`, `TEXT`, and `DATE` are not allowed\.
 Use model input parameters that are the same as the input parameters that you exported to Amazon S3 for model training\.

 ```
 CREATE FUNCTION function_name (arg1 type1, arg2 type2, ...) -- variable number of arguments